luslab/oz-bulk-rnaseq/H. Differential Expression.md

 # Filtering low read counts
 [StatQuest video](https://www.youtube.com/watch?v=Gi0JdrxRq5s&feature=youtu.be)
 aka Independent Filtering or Mitigating the multiple testing problem False positives are a huge problem when significance checking every gene in the genome: 5% of 20,000 statistical tests = 1000 false positives.
 FDR & Benjamini Hochberg method partly compensate for this BUT this adjustment looses some true positives > false negatives.
+With each statistical test we reduce the number of true positive p-values that survive the FDR adjustment.

 ### SVD_analysis.Rmd